as4395/Portfolio/Resources/Getting Started/README.md

 - Identify the most talented people in each aspect of your role: tech, reporting, work ethic.
 - Learn directly from them; study their patterns.
 - Don't try to learn everything — build a strong base that accelerates further learning.
-- SSNs are not a safe authentication method:
-- 9-digit number
-- First 5 digits often derived from birth date or location
-- The final 4 are brute-forceable
-- Compare this to modern password policy requirements.
 - Pentesters must know how to code.

 ---